The most interesting facts about Egypt, from the most visited country in Africa to one of the world’s most iconic landmarks

 Interesting facts about Egypt

-1. Egypt is a country located in North Africa bordering Israel, Libya, Sudan and the Palestinian territory of Gaza.
+1. Egypt is a country located in North Africa that borders Israel, Libya, Sudan and the Palestinian territory of Gaza.

-3. Egypt is famous for its ancient civilisation.
-For almost 3,000 years (from around 3100 BC to 332 BC), ancient Egypt was the most notable civilisation in the Mediterranean world.
+3. Egypt is famous for its ancient civilization.
+For almost 3,000 years (from around 3100 BC to 332 BC), ancient Egypt was the most notable civilization in the Mediterranean world.

 5. By population, Egypt is now the world’s largest Arab country.

-6. Egypt has a horizontally striped red, white and black flag with a gold hawk in the centre.
-The flag is similar to that of Syria, Iraq and Yemen which are all based on the Arab Liberation Flag.
-The colours represent oppression (black), bloody struggle (red) and a bright future (white).
+6. Egypt has a horizontally striped red, white, and black flag with a gold hawk in the center.
+The flag is similar to that of Syria, Iraq, and Yemen, which are all based on the Arab Liberation Flag.
+The colors represent oppression (black), bloody struggle (red) and a bright future (white).
 The gold hawk is the symbol of the Prophet Muhammad’s tribe.

 7. Egypt has seven UNESCO World Heritage Sites.
 In Africa, only South Africa (10), Ethiopia (9), Morocco (9) and Tunisia (8) have more.

-8. Probably the most recognised landmarks of ancient Egypt is the pyramid.
+8. Probably the most recognized landmark of ancient Egypt is the Pyramid.
 At least 118 pyramids were built by the pharaohs as royal tombs.

 9. The most famous of which is the Great Pyramid of Giza which is the only wonder of the ancient world that has survived to the present day.